M31glx/APD-fMRI/README.md

 Figure 4: Transforming DICOM images (Left) to NIFTI format (4D data point) according to BIDS structure (Right)

 ### 2. Data quality assessment
-In order to assess the quality of each data for pre-processing, first each NIFTI data was visualized and evaluated against their quality control (QC) parameters such as FD (a measurement of how much the head moves from one frame to the next), DIVARS (derivatives of FD) and their [carpet plot](https://www.nature.com/articles/s41598-021-86402-z#:~:text=A%20%E2%80%9Ccarpet%20plot%E2%80%9D%20is%20a,of%20neuronal%20and%20physiological%20activity.) ( 2-dimensional plot of scaled fMRI voxel intensity values).
+In order to assess the quality of each data for pre-processing, first each NIFTI data was visualized and evaluated against their quality control (QC) parameters such as FD (a measurement of how much the head moves from one frame to the next), DIVARS (derivatives of FD), etc. as well as their [carpet plot](https://www.nature.com/articles/s41598-021-86402-z#:~:text=A%20%E2%80%9Ccarpet%20plot%E2%80%9D%20is%20a,of%20neuronal%20and%20physiological%20activity.) ( 2-dimensional plot of scaled fMRI voxel intensity values).

 This pipeline is written in Bash and utilizes the [MRIQC](https://github.com/nipreps/mriqc/tree/master) (Python tool) for data quality assessment.